austinpapritz/Pokedex/README.md

 ## ```Description``` &#x1F481; &#x1F4D6;
-The Pokédex Web Application, built on ASP.NET Core MVC, presents users with an intuitive interface to delve into and search for Pokémon cards.
-It empowers users to effortlessly seek out Pokémon by name and type, while delivering exhaustive details about each unique creature.
-In terms of functionality, the application enables users to establish profiles, giving them the capacity to curate a collection of their favored Pokémon cards, thereby creating a personal catalog of beloved Pokémon.
-Dataset downloaded from [www.kaggle.com](https://www.kaggle.com/datasets/dizzypanda/gen-1-pokemon).
+The Pokédex Web Application presents users with an intuitive UI to search for Pokémon cards.
+The user can search Pokémon by name or type, then adding or removing a Pokémon from their personalized lineup with one click.
+[Click here](https://www.kaggle.com/datasets/dizzypanda/gen-1-pokemon) to see the dataset used.

 ![Sceenshot of search page](/PokedexClient/wwwroot/pokedex_search_ss.png)

 ## `Utilized Technologies`
-* C#

 * ASP.NET Core
-* JavaScript
+* C# / JavaScript
-* HTML/CSS
+* HTML / CSS
 * MySQL
 * Visual Studio Code
 * Entity Framework Core
 * EF Core Identity
-* JQuery

 ## ```Setup/Installation Requirements``` &#x1F4BB;